 - “The Montessori teaching method is advocated as a means of establishing an efficient educational system to serve all students.”
 2008.
 Vettiveloo, Contemporary Issues in Early Childhood.

-We have donated the following books to public libraries in order to acquaint the community with our philosophies regarding education, child development and discipline:
+We have donated most of the following books to the local public libraries in order to acquaint the community with our philosophies regarding education, child development and discipline:

 Dr. Montessori’s Own Handbook

 Education for a New World